frutiger/bdemeta/README.md

   * `--dependency NAME:DEPENDENCY`
     Consider the specified `NAME` to have the specified `DEPENDENCY`.

-`bde-meta` runs in one of five modes as given by the first positional argument:
+`bdemeta` runs in one of five modes as given by the first positional argument:

   * `walk GROUP [GROUP ...]`:
     Walk and topologically sort dependencies